-- 10. Seek ways to add driveway connections from Route 7 eastward across the railroad tracks to Kent Green. - 11.
-Seek ways to interconnect the Village Center to Route 341: - a.
-Through the field east of the railroad tracks to Maple Avenue (Route 341) and/or Maple Avenue Extension. - b.
-Interconnection from Kent Barns northward to other parts of the Village Center - c.
-By acquiring and redeveloping properties along Route 341 while providing a connection northward to other parts of the Village Center
+- 10. Investigate ways to accomplish lower speed limits in Kent Village. - 11.
+Seek to add more crosswalks in Kent Village. - 12.
+Seek ways to add driveway connections from Route 7 eastward across the railroad tracks to Kent Green. - 13.
+Seek ways to interconnect the Village Center to Route 341 through the field east of the railroad tracks or from Route 341 northward by connecting through Kent Barns or other properties.